MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-reference-parsing.md

 ms.date: 3/18/2019
 ---

-# Tutorial: Set up organizational patent search with Azure Search
+# Tutorial: Set up academic reference parsing with Azure Search

-Step-by-step instructions for setting up an Azure Search service to enable academic reference parsing using data from the Microsoft Academic Graph.
+This tutorial provides step-by-step instructions for setting up an Azure Search service to enable academic reference parsing using data from the Microsoft Academic Graph.

 > [!WARNING]
 > This is an **advanced** tutorial that creates an Azure Search service that indexes **all of the papers in the Microsoft Academic Graph**.
 >
-> Because of the scope of the data being indexed, it requires a significant amount of time and resource use to complete.
+> Because of the large scope of the data in the Microsoft Academic Graph, the Azure Search service requires a significant amount of time and resources to both setup and keep online.
+>
+> Please take the time to familiarize yourself with the costs associated with Azure Search in the [capacity planning](https://docs.microsoft.com/en-us/azure/search/search-sku-tier) documentation.

 ## Prerequisites